Chart Color Schemes

 Burrill Lake is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Burrill Lake, as evaluated at the Census held on 28 August 2016, consisted of 90.4% houses and 9.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro NSW's structure of 87.8% houses and 12.2% other dwellings.
-The rate of home ownership in Burrill Lake was 48.1%, similar to Non-Metro NSW's figure, with the remaining dwellings being mortgaged (31.1%) or rented (20.8%).
-The median monthly mortgage repayment in the area was $1,571, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in Burrill Lake was recorded at $350, matching Non-Metro NSW's figure.
-Nationally, Burrill Lake's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, while rents were also less than the national figure of $375.
+Dwelling structure in Burrill Lake, as evaluated at the latest Census, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
+Home ownership in Burrill Lake was at 48.1%, with the rest of dwellings either mortgaged (31.1%) or rented (20.8%).
+The median monthly mortgage repayment was $1,571, below Non-Metro NSW's average of $1,733.
+Median weekly rent in Burrill Lake was recorded at $350, matching Non-Metro NSW's figure.
+Nationally, Burrill Lake's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing